Spacer

 Similar housing options are located on the Augusta Canal at Enterprise Mill, a former cotton mill that has been renovated into trendy loft apartments and commercial office space.
 From cozy studio apartments to spacious three-bedroom lofts, Enterprise Mill residents enjoy a lifestyle that blends a sophisticated urban environment with unique Southern living.

-Along the Savannah, a number of luxury homes and multi-level town homes line both sides of the river.
+Along the Savannah River, a number of luxury homes and multi-level town homes line both sides of the river.
 River Place, an upscale high-rise condo building, offers sky-high views and stylish living right downtown.
-Plans are in the works for the restoration of the city’s historic downtown train station and development of that riverfront property, incorporating high-end residential properties with historic charm.
+Plans are in the works for the restoration of the city’s historic downtown train station and development of that riverfront property, which may incorporate high-end residential properties with historic charm.

 To experience some of the most authentic Southern living in Augusta, consider the historic Summerville area.
 This former winter resort of the late 19th and 20th centuries is located on the Hill, where you’ll find some of the CSRA’s most picturesque houses gracing tree-lined streets.
 The area is also home to Augusta State University and convenient to Walton Way and downtown shopping.